mySimonID/TodoListServer/README.md

 # ToDoListServer

+keywords nodejs, express, REST, Mongodb

 ToDoListServer is a nodejs programme to manage a todo list held in an online Mongodb using REST

-The server has been created to provide a consistent backend to other UI projects that I have developed:
+The server has been created to provide a consistent database backend to other UI projects that I have developed:

 * nodejs
 * React